 Ensure participants are able to swim and are comfortable in the water.
 Success on the water depends on comfort and ability in the water.
-Conduct a swimming test in advance.
+Conducting a swimming test in advance is highly recommended.
 See Swim Test in Swimming Safety Activity Checkpoints or ask your instructor for guidelines.

-Ensure all paddlers are wearing a U.S. Coast Guard approved life jacket.
+Ensure all paddlers are wearing a U.S. Coast Guard-approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
 Inspect life jackets to ensure they are in good condition and contain no tears.

-Start in shallow water where girls can learn how to navigate boarding their boat, paddling, balance using their arms and paddles, and how to stay centered.
+Start in shallow water where paddlers can learn how to navigate boarding their boat, paddling, balancing using their arms and paddles, and how to stay centered.2024-2026 Safety Activity CheckpointsPage 148 of 238